 use a workbook approved by the managed care organization (MCO) or applicable budget workbooks available through Texas Health and Human Services Commission (HHSC) at https://hhs.texas.gov/doing-business-hhs/provider-portals/long-term-care-providers/consumer-directed-services-cds/cds-forms-handbooks;

+budget to pay employees in accordance with minimum wage laws and any other applicable base wage requirements;

 request assistance from the FMSA as needed;

 submit each budget to the FMSA for review of the member's budgeted payroll spending decisions and verification that the applicable budget workbooks are within the approved budget.
-The FMSA must work with the member, AR or DR to resolve issues that prevent the approval of budget plans; and
+The FMSA must work with the CDS employer or DR to resolve issues that prevent the approval of budget plans; and

 obtain written approval for each budget from the FMSA before implementation of the budget and initiation of service delivery through the CDS option.

+An FMSA must:

+review the CDS employer’s budgeted payroll spending decisions;

+verify that each applicable budget workbook is within the approved budget; and

+notify the CDS employer, in writing, of the approval or disapproval of the CDS employer’s budget and work with the CDS employer or DR to resolve issues that prevent budget approval.

 Budget Revisions and Approval

-An employer or DR must make budget revisions if:
+A CDS employer or DR must make budget revisions if:

 a change to the individual service plan (ISP) affects funding for a program service delivered through the CDS option;